-For 2019-20 the college appointed University of Edinburgh, Internal Audit Department as the college's Internal Auditors.
-The college's internal auditors monitor the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input.
+For 2020-21 the college appointed University of Edinburgh, Internal Audit Department as the college's Internal Auditors.
+The college's internal auditors undertake internal audit work on the systems of internal control, risk management controls and governance processes in accordance with an agreed plan of input.
 They report their findings to management and the Audit Committee.
 Management is responsible for the implementation of agreed audit recommendations and external auditors undertake periodic follow-up reviews to ensure that such recommendations have been implemented.
 The Audit Committee considers full reports incorporating recommendations for the improvement of the college's systems of internal control and management's responses, implementation plans and details of remedial actions completed.